-The armies of the rilmani are almost wholly made up of the ferrumachs, the foot soldiers of the race.
+The armies of the rilmani are almost wholly made up of the ferrumachs, the foot soldiers of their people.
 Steadfast fighting men, the ferrumachs are ready and willing to face any danger — good or evil, law or chaos — in the name of the Balance.

 The soldiers of the Spire are obvious in their position from first glance.
 Stoic, broad-shouldered beings of human-like appearance, ferrumach in their natural form are almost never seen without their thick suits of dark, spiked plate armor.
 Their bodies look to be almost solid masses of muscle, their skin an iron grey of almost the same hue as their armor.
 Ferrumachs move with a complete lack of grace, but seem to have little need for it, resorting to brute force and head-on confrontation to achieve their goals.
 Ferrumachs are rarely encountered without a mount, either a phantom steed or a kuldurath.